 - pinch of salt

-- In the bowl of a double boiler, combine sugar, water, egg whites, corn syrup and salt.
+- In the bowl of a double boiler, combine sugar, water, egg whites, cream of tartar and salt.

 - Beat on low for 30 seconds.